karkman/MMB-901_Metagenomics/Practicals/README.md

 Go to the publication and find the sequencing project repository accession (BioProject accession).
 Then go to [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) and find all the reads for the project.
 Open them in Run selector and find the run accessions of the samples from the super-donor (9 sequencing runs).

-Finallly download only the accession numbers and make a file (`DF16_accessions.txt`) with only the accession, one line per accesion to the data folder in Puhti (`01_DATA/`).
+Finallly download only the accession numbers and make a file (`DF16_accessions.txt`) with only the accession, one line per accesion, to the data folder in Puhti (`01_DATA/`).
 We will use that file in the next step to download the data to Puhti.

-We will use a tool called [fasterq-dump](https://github.com/ncbi/sra-tools/wiki/HowTo:-fasterq-dump) from NCBI to download the sequencig read files.
+We will use a tool called [fasterq-dump](https://github.com/ncbi/sra-tools/wiki/HowTo:-fasterq-dump) from NCBI to download the sequencing read files.
 It is installed on Puhti by default under the biokit module, so we need to load that first.
 But before downloading, have a look at the documentation to understand the different options we are using.

 Apply for resources.
 This doesn't take that long, so no real need for screen session.